leonw774/lreng/README.md

 The optional `-d` flag outputs debug information.

-## Data types
+## Variable

+Variable identifiers should match regex `[_A-Za-z][_A-Za-z0-9]+`.

+All variables are immutable.

+### Types

-There are 4 types:
+There are 5 types:
+- Null: The unit type.
+Has key word `null`.
 - Number: Numbers in lreng are all rational numbers
   - You can represent numbers in decimal with point: `3.14159`
   - You can represent integers in binary and heximal: `0b110011`, `0xc0de`
   - You can represent the code of printable and escapable ASCII characters.
 For example, `'A'` evaluates to `65`, `'\\'` is `92`, and `'\n'` is `10`
 - Pair: Store the reference to two data, tagged `left` and `right`;
-- Function: Store executable code and an optional argument identifier
-- Null: The unit type.
-Has key word `null`.

-## Variable

-Variable identifiers should match regex `[_A-Za-z][_A-Za-z0-9]+`.

-All variables are immutable.
+- Function: A callable expression that can access variables outside its scope
+- Pure Function: A callable expression that **cannot** access variables outside its scope except global variables

+### Global and Scoped

+Global means not in a function.
+Scoped variables are initialized in a function.

 ## Operators